-When using [RFC6775] mechanisms for sending RAs, the M flag MUST NOT be set.
 As stated by [RFC6775], an ABR is responsible for managing prefix(es).
-Global prefixes may change over time.
-It is RECOMMENDED that a ULA prefix is always assigned to the 6LoWPAN subnet to facilitate stable site-local application associations based on IPv6 addresses.
-Prefixes used in the 6LoWPAN subnet are distributed by normal RA mechanisms.
+Global routable prefixes may change over time.
+It is RECOMMENDED that a ULA prefix is assigned to the 6LoWPAN subnet to facilitate stable site-local application associations based on IPv6 addresses.
+A node MAY support the M flag of the RA message.
+If the M flag is not supported, link-layer-derived addressing MUST be used.
+If the M flag is supported, link-layer-derived addressing MUST be used if the M flag is 0, while DHCPv6 address assignment MUST be used if the M flag is 1.